Trump demands apology from Democratic congresswomen he attacked in racist diatribe

 President Donald Trump is refusing to back down from his racist tweetstorm in which he told four Democratic congresswomen of color—all of whom are American citizens, with only one born outside of the United States—to “go back” to the countries from which they came.
 Instead, he ratcheted up his attack on Monday by asserting that the congresswomen owe him an apology.

-The incendiary claim is all but guaranteed to ensure that the president’s tweets from Sunday will remain in the headlines, as he continues to target freshmen Democrats Alexandria Ocasio-Cortez (N.Y.), Ayanna Pressley (Illinois), Rashida Tlaib (Mich.), and Ilhan Omar (Minn.) in unabashedly racist terms.
+The incendiary claim is all but guaranteed to keep the president’s tweets from Sunday in the headlines, as he continues to target freshmen Democrats Alexandria Ocasio-Cortez (N.Y.), Ayanna Pressley (Massachusetts), Rashida Tlaib (Mich.), and Ilhan Omar (Minn.) in unabashedly racist terms.

 When will the Radical Left Congresswomen apologize to our Country, the people of Israel and even to the Office of the President, for the foul language they have used, and the terrible things they have said.
 So many people are angry at them & their horrible & disgusting actions!